AlphaDevv/coursera-test/README.md

-# Module 1 solution
+# Coursera course
-This folder has been created in order to present a solution for the exercice of the module 1.
+Repo created for the Angular course